ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

       instance of this resource type should specify a timeout equal to or greater than this value.

-## To-do list

-- Move the terminology definitions out into a separate document common to all OCF work.
-- An interface where the RA asynchronously informs the RM of failures is planned but not defined yet.

 ## Contributors

 - James Bottomley <James.Bottomley@steeleye.com>